zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-synchronize.md

  - It can reduce the complexity of writing multiple queries and adds an extra layer of performance optimization.
  - It also supports batching which helps minimize round trips to the database by grouping commands together.
- - Additionally, it provides helpful features such as conditional synchronizing, making it easier to create custom logic for merging data.
+ - Additionally, it provides helpful features such as conditional synchronization, making it easier to create custom logic for merging data.

 Using the `BulkSynchronize` method is very simple.
-All you need to do is pass your entities in the parameter and let the automapping matching properties with column names:
+All you need to do is pass your entities in the parameter and let the auto-mapping match properties to column names:

 Here's an example of how to use the `BulkSynchronize` method in Entity Framework Core: